Is Getting a Will Worth It?

-By Canaan Suitt, J.D. | Last updated on June 26, 2025 Featuring practical insights from contributing attorney Jeremy D. Rachlin
+By Dave McGurgan, Canaan Suitt, J.D. | Reviewed by Andra DelMonico, J.D. | Last updated on December 15, 2025 Featuring practical insights from contributing attorneys Jeremy D. Rachlin and Carrie C. Simchuk

 Find a lawyer today

+7. Settle estate taxes and personal finances.
 If your estate is large enough to qualify for state or federal estate taxes, you can address how you would like these tax matters to be handled.
 Additionally, if you have remaining debts or expenses, you can direct how those should be settled from your estate.

+8. Name a guardian for minor children.
 If you have dependents who are under 18 years of age, you can name a guardian who will be responsible for providing for your dependents if you pass away.

 Jeremy D. Rachlin

-What Are the Requirements for a Will?
+Requirements for Creating a Will

 Generally speaking, to create a valid will, the testator must be an adult (18 years or older) and of sound mind.

-The will needs to be in writing in most states, and the testator must explicitly state the will contains their final wishes.
+The will must be in writing in most states, and the testator must explicitly state that it contains their final wishes.
 Additionally, the testator must sign and date the will in the presence of witnesses who also sign and date the document (the required number of witnesses varies by state).

 “A will is just one of the documents that can convey assets after a person passes away, and it’s very important to understand that there are other documents that actually override a will,” says Rachlin.
-“A beneficiary designation on a life insurance or retirement plan will control that asset,” he says.

-For example, if a will says, “I bequeath everything to Dylan when I die,” but there’s a beneficiary designation on file that says Toni inherits a life insurance policy, then it doesn’t matter what the will says.
-The will does not govern the life insurance policy; it passes out of probate to Toni.
+“For example, a beneficiary designation on a life insurance or retirement plan will control that asset.
+So, if a will says, “I bequeath everything to Dylan when I die,” but there’s a beneficiary designation on file that says Toni inherits the life insurance policy, then it doesn’t matter what the will says.
+The will does not govern the life insurance policy.
+It passes out of probate to Toni,” explains Rachlin.

-“So, it’s very important to make sure that the will and beneficiary designations are working in concert and not at cross purposes,’ says Rachlin.
-“If beneficiary designations and a will are inconsistent, it can lead to some hairy situations.”
+“So, it’s very important to make sure that the will and beneficiary designations are working in concert and not at cross purposes.
+If beneficiary designations and a will are inconsistent, it can lead to some hairy situations.”

-What if I Need to Make Changes to My Will?
+What if I Need To Make Changes to My Will?

 If you are holding off on creating a will because you’re concerned about needing to make changes in the future, you don’t have to wait.
+Life circumstances are unpredictable, and you cannot wait until you a will need to make one.

 If you keep waiting to make a will so you won’t have to alter it in the future, that plan can backfire.
 It’s better to have a will in place.
 Then, if matters change, you can easily alter it with the help of an estate planning lawyer.